-A.1.4 Intra-group Transactions during 2017
+A.1.4 Intra-group Transactions during 2018

-CLG has a limited amount of intra-group transactions.
-These are reinsurance agreements, intra-group outsourcing agreements, loans and guarantee agreements conducted on an arm's length basis.
+CLG has few intra-group transactions, these being reinsurance agreements, intra-group outsourcing agreements, guarantee arrangements, and loans conducted on an arm's length basis.

 CLL has a quota reinsurance arrangement in place with CLIRe for a block of UK group life business.